TUM-AVS/survey-physics-embedded-robot-learning/README.md

 ### Robotics applications and platforms

-The survey groups the reviewed methods into four application categories (Sec. *Scope of the Considered Literature*):
+The survey groups the reviewed methods into four application categories:

 1. **Dynamics learning** — forward and inverse dynamics, rigid-, soft- and multi-body system identification, friction and contact modelling, continuum-robot shape learning, and equation or governing-law discovery.
 2. **Trajectory planning and prediction** — path and motion planning, motion and video prediction, trajectory imitation, planning-oriented policy generation, geometric planning on manifolds, and generative action prediction.
 3. **Control** — trajectory and path tracking, inverse-dynamics control, and energy-shaping and passivity-based control.
 4. **Estimation** — state and parameter estimation, localization, disturbance and force estimation, fault detection, and condition monitoring.

-Robot platforms include manipulators, mobile robots, vehicles, legged robots (quadrupeds and humanoids), soft and continuum robots, collaborative robots, and underwater and aerial robots. *Canonical mechanical systems* — pendulums, cart-poles, acrobots and mechanical oscillators — are reported separately, since they are standard benchmarks rather than robot platforms.
+Robot platforms include manipulators, mobile robots, vehicles, legged robots (quadrupeds and humanoids), soft and continuum robots, collaborative robots, and underwater and aerial robots. *Canonical mechanical systems* (including pendulums, cart-poles, acrobots and mechanical oscillators) are reported separately.

 ### Machine learning models and methods

-Most reviewed works employ **neural networks**.
-The survey also covers **Gaussian process regression** and **kernel methods**, **sparse identification** and **symbolic regression**, **equation learning**, **Koopman models**, **neural operators**, **variational integrator networks**, and **generative models** (diffusion models, vision-language-action models, and video world models) — whenever they employ mechanisms to embed physics priors.
+While many reviewed works employ **neural networks**, our survey also covers **Gaussian process regression**, **kernel methods**, **sparse identification** and **symbolic regression**, **equation learning**, **Koopman models**, **neural operators**, **variational integrator networks**, and **generative models** (diffusion models, vision-language-action models, and video world models), whenever they employ mechanisms to embed physics priors.

 **Reinforcement learning** is *excluded* when physics is incorporated exclusively through RL-specific mechanisms (state or action space design, exploration strategies, safety constraints, and simulator or environment augmentation), which are reviewed by Banerjee et al. RL methods are *included* whenever physics is embedded through one of the three taxonomy routes below.